EUMaster4HPC-SC-Team-5/UBenchAI-Framework/README.md

-# UBenchAI-Framework
-Unified Benchmarking Framework for AI Workflows
+# UBenchAI-Framework: Unified Benchmarking Framework for AI Factory Workloads

+## Project Overview
+UBenchAI-Framework is a modular benchmarking framework designed to evaluate the performance of AI Factory components on the MeluXina supercomputer.
+This project is part of the EUMaster4HPC Student Challenge 2025-2026.

+**Team 5 Members:**
+- Alberto Taddei (@albtad01)
+- Arianna Amadini (@AriannaAmadini)
+- Dennys Huber (@dnyse)
+- Elizabeth Koleva (@Elizabethvk)

 ## Setup and Installation

 This project uses [Poetry](https://python-poetry.org/) for dependency management and packaging.